 (Lehahn, et al., 2016) calculated the theoretical potential of macro-algae production at sea for 'the next 50 years'.
-The results show that, in theory (since the technology is not currently available, therefore assuming no technological or ecological restrictions), macro-algae can be cultivated from about 10% of the world's oceans.
-If algae are only produced in areas with water depths under 100 metres and within 400 kilometres of the shore, the potential is much smaller (18 EJ, instead of 2,052 EJ).
+The results show that, in theory (since the technology is not currently available, therefore assuming no

 (Froehlich, Afflerbach, Frazier, & Halpern, 2019) discussed the potential for macro-algae to capture and store CO2, and thereby contribute to mitigating climate change.
-In this context, they mapped out the nutrient levels and temperatures in ocean water within national jurisdictions (exclusive economic zones) using oceanographic, biological and production data.
-They then found about 48 million km to be 'ecologically available' for producing macro-algae, accounting for the nutrient and temperature requirements for a large set of macro-algae species.
-Algae production potential was not measured but applying a macro-algae production yield of 2,000tn/km (Hughes, Kelly , Black , & Stanley, 2012) and an energy content of 19MJ per kilogram of dry matter (Lehahn, Nivrutti Ingle, & Golberg, 2016), indicates 1,824EJ could be grown in this area.
+In this context, they mapped out the nutrient levels and temperatures in ocean water within national jurisdictions (exclusive economic zones)7 using oceanographic, biological and production data.
+They then found about 48 million km2 to be 'ecologically available' for producing macro-algae, accounting for the nutrient and temperature requirements for a large set of macro-algae species.
+Algae production potential was not measured but applying a macro-algae production yield of 2,000tn/km2 (Hughes, Kelly , Black , & Stanley, 2012) and an energy content of 19MJ per kilogram of dry matter (Lehahn, Nivrutti Ingle, & Golberg, 2016), indicates 1,824EJ could be grown in this area.

-&lt;sup>7 The ocean areas within national jurisdictions are the areas that are near the coastlines.
+7 The ocean areas within national jurisdictions are the areas that are near the coastlines.
 They make up 36% of the total surface of the oceans.
+Page 58 of 205